b3iA/ebook.js/README.txt

 Usage
 -----

-node ebook.js <spec.json>
+node ebook.js <spec.json> [clean]

+If the optional parameter 'clean' is specified, the cache is cleaned of all files relating to the chapters of the specified spec.

+--

 Feel free to enjoy the resulting output files for personal consumption and to share any book specifications or filters you author with other users of this tool, but:

-PLEASE DO NOT DISTRIBUTE THE RESULTING OUTPUT FILES UNLESS YOU ARE THE AUTHOR OR OWNER OF THE RIGHTS TO ALL MATERIAL THEY CONTAIN, I.E. DON'T BE A...
+PLEASE DO NOT DISTRIBUTE THE RESULTING OUTPUT FILES UNLESS YOU ARE THE AUTHOR OR OWNER OF THE RIGHTS TO ALL THE MATERIAL THEY CONTAIN, I.E. DON'T BE A...
 BAD PERSON.

 Licence: